lamhq/tech-notes/pages/devops/aws/network/cloudfront/origins.md

 ### S3 static website

-For S3 static website, enter the S3 static website hosting endpoint for your bucket in the configuration.
+CloudFront is the only option to add HTTPS to a static website being hosted in an S3 bucket.

+To use an Amazon S3 static website as an origin, set the origin domain name to your S3 bucket's website endpoint.

-## High availability with Origin Failover
+## Origin Failover

 You can set up CloudFront with origin failover for scenarios that require high availability.